zendeskgarden/css-components/README.md

 - `yarn test` to run tests across all component packages.
 Note this is run as a git `pre-push` hook for all packages that have changed since the last release.
+- `yarn lint` to enforce consistent CSS and JavaScript code conventions across all component packages.
+Note this is run as a git `pre-commit` hook.
 - `yarn format` to enforce code style with opinionated formats (i.e. package.json) across all component packages.
 Note this is run as a git `pre-commit` hook.